nodejs/node-addon-examples/website/docs/build-tools/node-pre-gyp.md

 ### NAPI_VERSION

-The N-API header files configure themselves based on the C/C++ symbol `NAPI_VERSION` which can be communicated by node-pre-gyp to your C/C++ code by including the following property in the original target, typically the first one, in your `binding.gyp` file:
+The Node-API header files configure themselves based on the C/C++ symbol `NAPI_VERSION` which can be communicated by node-pre-gyp to your C/C++ code by including the following property in the original target, typically the first one, in your `binding.gyp` file:

 ```
 "defines": [